pcdavies/DockerBasics/workshops/docker/Linux200.md

 ### **STEP 2**: Start a container based on your new image

-Since there is already a running `alphaofficeui` container we'll name the new container `alphaofficeui2` and use port 8086 on the HOST since 8085 is in use
+Since there is already a running `alphaofficeui` container we'll name the new container `alphaofficeui2` and use port 8086 on the HOST since 8085 is in use.
+We will also use the PORT enviroment variable.

 - **Type** the following:

 ```
-docker run -d --name=alphaofficeui2 -p=8086:8085 (your-dockerhub-account)/(image-name)
+docker run -d --name=alphaofficeui2 -p=8086:8086 -e PORT=8086 (your-dockerhub-account)/(image-name)
 ```

+- Example: `docker run -d --name=alphaofficeui2 -p=8086:8086 -e PORT=8086 wvbirder/alphaoffice-new`

-- Verify the new container is running:
+- Verify the new container is running by **typing**:

 ```
 docker ps